POSTECH-CVLab/FastPointTransformer/README.md

 ```

 ### (3D Object Detection) Training & Evaluation
+For 3D object detection, you need to prepare an environment and ScanNetV2 dataset following the [Torch-Points3D repository](https://github.com/torch-points3d/torch-points3d).

 ### (Consistency Score) Evaluation
 You need to generate predictions via the following command: